GalSim-developers/GalSim/README.md

 repository directory.

-There are tagged versions of the code corresponding to specific project releases and development milestones.
-If interested in code from before `v0.1`, the tagged milestone versions may be the best ones to try if you want a stable version with specific capabilities.
-(For more info on tags see the "Milestone tags" section below and `devel/git.txt`)
+There are tagged versions of the code corresponding to specific project releases and development milestones, including v0.1 and several earlier milestones.
+(For more info, see the "Tagged versions" section below, and `devel/git.txt`)

 Getting started
 ---------------

-1. We assume that all steps in `INSTALL.md` are complete.
+* Install the code as in `INSTALL.md`.

-2. Optional, but recommended whenever you try a new version of the code: run the unit tests to make sure that there are no errors.
+* Optional, but recommended whenever you try a new version of the code: run the unit tests to make sure that there are no errors.
 You can do this by running `scons tests`.
 If there are any issues, please open an Issue on our GitHub page.

-3. Optional: run `doxygen` to generate documentation, using `Doxyfile` in the main repository directory to specify all doxygen settings.
+* Optional: run `doxygen` to generate documentation, using `Doxyfile` in the main repository directory to specify all doxygen settings.
 You can alternatively view the documentation online at http://galsim-developers.github.com/GalSim/